AmineAndam04/cleanmarl-docs/docs/source/algorithms/vdn.rst

     y_t = r_t + \gamma(1-done) \max_{\mathbf{a'}_t} Q(\mathbf{o}_{t+1}, \mathbf{a'}_t; \theta^{-})

-- Pros: The loss function is backpropagated using the team reward which is strongly related to the input of the Q-network: the joint action :math:`a`.
+- **Pros:** The loss function backpropagates using the team reward, which is strongly related to the input of the Q-network: the joint action :math:`a`.
-- Cons: The Q-network takes as input the joint observation :math:`o` and outputs joint action :math:`a`.
-This can be very problematic as we have to deal with extremely large inputs.
-Additionally, the output size  grow exponentially with the number of agents.
+- **Cons:** The Q-network takes as input the joint observation :math:`o` and outputs the joint action :math:`a`.
+This leads to extremely large inputs, and the output size grows exponentially with the number of agents.

-The second approach is to use independent Q-learning.
-This means that each agent will train its own Q-learning algorithm relying only on its local observation :math:`o_i` and local actions :math:`a_i` .
-Therefor we have the following :math:`n` loss functions to optimize:
+The second approach is **independent Q-learning (IQL)**.
+Each agent trains its own Q-learning algorithm using only its local observation :math:`o_i` and local actions :math:`a_i`.
+We therefore have :math:`n` independent loss functions to optimize:

 .. math::